squ1rrel-ctf/squ1rrel.dev/about/index.md

 A Capture the Flag (CTF) is a type of cybersecurity competition where teams compete to solve challenges based on binary exploitation, reverse engineering, web exploitation, forensics, and cryptography to find a "flag" that gives them points.

-This website also serves to house our writeups for interesting challenges we have solved, which should give you a good idea of what sort of challenges to expect in a CTF.
+This website serves to house our writeups for interesting challenges we have solved, which should give you a good idea of what sort of challenges to expect in a CTF.

 We are also nationally and globally ranked, check out